-Metadata and documentation - Services for Research
+Data Documentation - Services for Research

-When opening or sharing your data, make sure you provide enough metadata as well as any code that is necessary to process and analyze the data.
 Metadata is information regarding the data, for example, where, when, why, and how the data were collected, processed and interpreted.
 Metadata may also contain details about experiments, analytical methods, and research context.

 - a persistent identifier to be used when citing the dataset or reporting re-use